CoPLaWS/2023/README.md

 13:55 **Dawit Tirore**, Jesper Bengtson and Marco Carbone. *A Sound and Complete Projection for Global Types*

-14:20 Jens Kanstrup Larsen, Alceste Scalas, Philipp Haller and Roberto Guanciale. *Safe and Secure Software-Defined Networks in P4*
+14:20 **Jens Kanstrup Larsen**, Alceste Scalas, Philipp Haller and Roberto Guanciale. *Safe and Secure Software-Defined Networks in P4*

 14:45 **Coffee break**